Regal Assets Lawsuit Guide for 2026- Have Regal Assets Ever Been Sued? Is the Settlement Amount Public (Update)?

 Regal Assets were a scam.
 But there’re legit gold investment companies on the US market.
 Preserve Gold (read my Preserve Gold lawsuit guide), Bishop Gold Group (read my Bishop Gold lawsuit guide) American Hartford Gold (read my American Hartford Gold lawsuit guide) and Augusta Precious Metals (read my Augusta Precious Metals lawsuit guide) are all excellent choices.

 None of these gold IRA companies are scams or pyramid schemes.
+And Augusta Precious Metals have never been sued by an angry customer.

 References: